CIS565-Fall-2018/Project0-CUDA-Getting-Started/README.md

 ![](images/2.png)
 ![](images/3.png)
-* Sceenshots on CUDA Debugging
+* Sceenshots on CUDA Debugging, the index is set to 2000

 ![](images/4.png)